markjivko/RPG-Client-Desktop/README.md

     </a>
 </p>

-# Stephino RPG (Desktop Client)
+# RPG (Desktop Client)

-Connect to your favorite [Stephino RPG](https://github.com/Stephino/RPG) server right from your desktop.
+Connect to your favorite [RPG](https://github.com/Stephino/RPG) server right from your desktop.

 This app manages your login credentials and checks the remote server version for compatibility.